SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [task-description]
 ## Description

-Create a program to calculate the average living cost for a family over a period of time.
+Create a program to calculate the average living cost for a family over some time.

 Their monthly expenses are as follows:

-- electricity - every month the bill is different and will be read from the console
+- Electricity - every month the bill is different and will be read from the console
-- water - 20$
+- Water - 20$
-- internet - 15$
+- Internet - 15$
-- other expenses - sum the bills for electricity, water and internet and add 20%
+- Other expenses - a sum the bills for electricity, water and internet and add 20%

 For each bill, you need to calculate how much total is paid for all months.